 At the time of writing this report, the Government is considering further changes to CIL and they are expected to be published this year.
-Any implementation of CIL will respect these changes and West Suffolk Members will ultimately decide whether a CIL is to be adopted in due course.
+Any implementation of CIL will respect these changes and the new West Suffolk Members representing the new West Suffolk Council will ultimately decide whether a CIL is to be adopted in due course.